1broseidon/bangbang/CONTRIBUTING.md

 4. **Tooling Impact**: Changes needed in tools
 5. **AI Compatibility**: How agents will use the feature

+## Release Process

+Releases are automated via GitHub Actions.
+To create a new release:

+1. **Update Version**: Bump version in `vscode-extension/package.json`
+2. **Commit Changes**: Commit version bump with message like `chore: bump version to 0.4.2`
+3. **Create Tag**: `git tag v0.4.2 && git push origin v0.4.2`
+4. **GitHub Actions**: The workflow automatically:
+   - Installs dependencies
+   - Compiles TypeScript
+   - Packages VSIX file
+   - Attaches VSIX to the GitHub Release

+Alternatively, create a release directly on GitHub, and the workflow will build and attach the VSIX.

+> **Note**: VSIX files should never be committed to the repository.
+They are build artifacts generated during the release process.

 ## Getting Help

 - **Discord**: [Join our community](https://discord.gg/bangbang) (if available)